frederickaplan/fdh/files/PART2/fdh-2-4.md

 And these born digital texts can be redocumented in other texts.

+Version management is one of the most interesting feature of text managed in digital platform (Github, Wikipedia).
+The text is encoded as an evolving historical object that can be fully reconstructed through a series of successive steps.

+### Texts as history

+The text is an history.

+When you thing about it this is true for every texts.
+Every text is the result of writing and transformation process.
+If one could, one would like to consider it as a full historical object.

+Considering all textual objects as evolving entities is probably one of the most interesting step DH can do to reach a better modelling of what a text is.

 ## Automatic Transcription

 Automatic Transcription pipelines transform images in a digital model of a document (e.g. IIIF), including Texts encoded using a given standard (TEI, XML or others).